Canonical definition

 - What happens to the owner after a PE sale?

 - Depends on the deal structure.
-Most PE deals require the owner to stay through a transition (one to three years).
-Some require longer.
-The earnout structure prices the owner's continued involvement.
+Many PE deals require the owner to stay through a transition.
+The earnout or rollover structure shows how much the buyer still depends on the owner.